- Home

 Read more about pension allowances in our articles What is the Money Purchase Annual Allowance? and How do pension allowances work?

-Your could end up leaving your loved ones a bigger inheritance tax bill
+You could end up leaving your loved ones a bigger inheritance tax bill

 That means if you have a defined contribution pension and you die before you reach the age of 75, you can usually pass your pension tax-free to a nominated beneficiary.
-If you have not started taking money from your pension this can be taken as a lump sum payment.
+If you have not started taking money from your pension, this can be taken as a lump sum payment.

-If you were taking an income from your pension using flexible drawdown or flexi-access drawdown at the time, your dependants can still receive a tax-free income from the remainder of your pension.
-If you die when you’re over the age of 75, your pension pot will still transfer tax-free, but your dependants will have to pay income tax at their marginal rate of income tax, on any income they receive from it, in the same way as you would have.
+If you were taking an income from your pension using flexible drawdown or flexi-access drawdown at the time, your dependents can still receive a tax-free income from the remainder of your pension.
+If you die when you’re over the age of 75, your pension pot will still transfer tax-free, but your dependents will have to pay income tax at their marginal rate of income tax, on any income they receive from it, in the same way as you would have.

 Find out more in our guide What happens to my pension when I die?